PopMaster: Champions League PopMaster

-2007 suspension and celebrity version
+Suspension and celebrity version

-Despite never having been implicated, PopMaster was suspended for one day on 19 July 2007 in line with the BBC's blanket ban on television and radio competitions following several phone-in scandals.
+Despite never having been implicated, PopMaster was suspended for one day on 19 July 2007, in line with the BBC's blanket ban on television and radio competitions following several phone-in scandals.
 The following day, PopMaster returned without prizes or public entry, with the contestants consisting of celebrities and BBC staff.
 Between 20 July 2007 and 18 January 2008, when the quiz was played with celebrity contestants, no prizes were awarded and Three-in-Ten was not held.

 It was rumoured that members of the public would be able to play again before Christmas 2007, though this did not happen.
-On 30 December 2007 it was announced that the quiz would be one of the first BBC phone-in competitions to return in January 2008.
-The quiz returned on 21 January 2008.
-New background music and dramatic, orchestral and guitar-based jingles for the quiz were introduced on the same day.
+On 30 December 2007, it was announced that the quiz would be one of the first BBC phone-in competitions to return in January 2008; it recommenced on 21 January.
+New background music, with dramatic, orchestral and guitar-based jingles for the quiz, were introduced on the same day.
 The contestant application procedure reverted to the original write-in method, but now prospective contestants are invited on the day.
-Due to concerns over the spread of COVID-19, since 2020 potential contestants apply via email.
+Due to concerns over the spread of COVID-19, potential contestants have applied by email since 2020.

-On 28 May 2010, Bruce hosted a special Eurovision celebrity edition of the quiz, live from Oslo, Norway.
-Eurovision Song Contest commentator for BBC Three, Paddy O'Connell, took on the author of The Eurovision Song Contest - The Official History, John Kennedy O'Connor, to answer questions on the contest, with O'Connor winning.
-On 25 May 2012, a second Eurovision celebrity edition of the quiz was hosted live from Baku, Azerbaijan.
-The BBC's Moscow Correspondent, Steve Rosenberg, narrowly lost to O'Connor.
+On 28 May 2010, Bruce hosted a special Eurovision Song Contest celebrity edition of the quiz, live from Oslo, Norway.
+Eurovision commentator for BBC Three, Paddy O'Connell, took on the author of The Eurovision Song Contest – The Official History, John Kennedy O'Connor, to answer questions on the contest, with O'Connor winning.
+On 25 May 2012, a second Eurovision celebrity edition of the quiz was hosted live from Baku, Azerbaijan; the BBC's Moscow correspondent, Steve Rosenberg, narrowly lost to O'Connor.

-A third "Eurovision Popmaster" was held live on 17 May 2013 from Malmö, Sweden, on the eve of the 2013 contest, with Bruce competing against Paddy O'Connell and John Kennedy O'Connor chairing the quiz.
+A third Eurovision Popmaster was held live on 17 May 2013 from Malmö, Sweden, on the eve of the 2013 contest.
+Bruce competed against Paddy O'Connell, with John Kennedy O'Connor chairing the quiz.

-On Bank Holiday Monday, 25 May 2020, Bruce hosted an "All-Day" tournament of the quiz, with celebrities playing against members of the public.
-There were eight heats, two semi-finals and a grand final, between 7:30am and 5:30pm.
+On Bank Holiday Monday, 25 May 2020, Bruce hosted an All-Day tournament of the quiz between 7:30am and 5:30pm, where celebrities played against members of the public.
+There were eight heats, two semi-finals and a grand final.
 For this version, contestants could pick up the normal 39 points, with an extra five being awarded for successfully completing the Three-in-Ten round.
 Wlodziu Kula-Przezwanski won the contest.
-This format returned again on 31 May 2021.
-Jenny Ryan from The Chase was crowned the winner.
+This format returned again on 31 May 2021; Jenny Ryan from The Chase was crowned the winner.

 On 28 May 2021, in the lead-up to the broadcast of a documentary about the quiz called One Year Out: The PopMaster Story, the first ever contestants from February 1998 returned to play a rematch.